I got the dreaded “skinny email” yesterday. The two quilts I entered into Quilt National were both rejected for the prestigious show.

 This was the first time I have entered Quilt National since 2010 and I worked hard on my entries.
 Both of them are larger than I’ve worked in a while and they have intricate free motion quilting to create interesting textures.

-Rock Cairns, above, is 48″ wide x 45″ high.
+Rock Cairns, the featured image, is 48″ wide x 45″ high.
 It’s the largest piece I’ve attempted in this series featuring improv blocks surrounded by curved strips, and it has pebble stitching and wavy lines, plus an uneven edge at the bottom.

-Uneven Bars, at left, is a new idea–more improv blocks set in horizontal and vertical rows, with backgrounds of different shades of gold and different stitch motifs in the plain areas.
+Uneven Bars, above, is a new idea–more improv blocks set in horizontal and vertical rows, with backgrounds of different shades of gold and different stitch motifs in the plain areas.

 Curiously, the sting of rejection isn’t as harsh as I expected it would be.
 The email said there were over 700 entries for 85 spots.
 Not great odds to start out with, and I’m in good company, from some of the posts I’ve seen on Facebook from my artist friends.